-5 Results
+5. Results

 In this section, we describe the results of our statistical tests.
 We summarize these results at the end of the section.
+Note that when we mention an interaction, it is significant (p < 0.05); we generally do not mention when interactions are not significant.

 Do the images create the expected affective responses?
-To determine whether participants were responding to the affective manipulation in a predictable manner, we looked at results from our ArousalANOVA and ValenceANOVAs.
+To determine whether participants were responding to the processed images in a predictable manner, we looked at results from our ArousalANOVA and ValenceANOVAs.
 The ArousalANOVA showed a main effect of imageArousal (F2,70.6=40.5, $p \approx .000$).
 Bonferroni post hoc comparisons revealed that each arousal grouping was significantly different (all p < .001).
 The ValenceANOVA showed a main effect of imageValence (F2,52.1=158.0, $p \approx .000$).
 Bonferroni post hoc comparisons revealed that each valence grouping was significantly different (all p < .001).
-The valence grouping was significantly different (all p < .001).
 Thus, the images were producing consistent and predictable affective responses in the participants (see Figure 6).